Sysc4ll3r/Sysc4ll3r.github.io/_posts/2024-02-14-protostar_stack1.md

 ## Conquering Stack1 at Protostar Machine

-Greetings, hackers of the digital realm!
-Today, we will continue our journey  on [Protostar](https://exploit.education/protostar) machine  to conquer the [Stack1](https://exploit.education/protostar/stack-one/) binary.
+- Hello  , Today we will run [Protostar](https://exploit.education/protostar) machine and conquer the [Stack1](https://exploit.education/protostar/stack-one/) binary.

-This challenge requiring us to perform a stack overflow and override the next value in the buffer with specific value as we see later.
+- This challenge requiring us to perform a stack overflow and override the next value in the buffer with specific value as we see later.

 ### **Challenge Overview**
 - **Challenge Name:** [Stack1](https://exploit.education/protostar/stack-one/)